Work-Life Balance as a Business Owner: What Actually Works

 Always On, Never Off: Work–Life Boundaries For Remote Founders

 Anders runs a $96K/year coaching business.
-He’s cut his hours from 70 to 55 per week.
-He’s “trying to balance.”
+He’s cut his hours from 70 to 55 per week and he’s “trying to balance.”

-But he’s still checking email at dinner.
-Still thinking about client problems at night.
-Still can’t fully disconnect on weekends.
+But he’s still checking email at dinner, still thinking about client problems at night, and still unable to fully disconnect on weekends.

 Here’s the real pattern:

-Knows it’s a problem and tries to be more disciplined
+He knows it’s a problem and tries to be more disciplined about when he works and checks messages.

-Tells himself he’ll stop checking after 6 pm
+He tells himself he’ll stop checking email and messages after 6 pm and treat evenings as off time.

-Makes it two days, then a client “emergency” hits
+He makes it two days, then a client “emergency” hits and pulls him back into work mode.

-Snaps back to the old pattern of always-on availability
+He snaps back to the old pattern of always-on availability and constant responsiveness.

 You’re in the same pattern:

-Work and life are bleeding into each other constantly
+Your work and life are bleeding into each other constantly, with no clear line between “on” and “off.”

 It’s not about willpower.
 It’s about how you’ve designed your life.